 How To Check User Account Locked or Not In Linux

-if you’re not aware of how to check user account locked in Linux.
+if you’re not aware of how to check the user account locked in Linux.
 So there’re many ways to find out.
-You can locked user either by passwd or usermod command.
+You can lock the user either by passwd or usermod command.

 passwd -l username

 you can check user password locked or not in /etc/shadow file.
 If you find “!!” sign with this user that means password locked.

 Step 2: To unlock the password

 passwd -u username